edeltech/sls-example/README.md

-You will implement an AWS Lambda function using the Serverless Framework capable of applying a Sepia filter to an image.
+You will implement an AWS Lambda function using the Serverless Framework capable of modifying an image.

 # Setup